lahellmann/UDL-Reinforcement-Learning/README.md

 This repository contains a project for the seminar 'Understanding Deep Learning' by Lukas Niehaus in the summer term 2025 at the University of Osnabrück.

 ## Overview
-Reinforcement learning is a type of machine learning where an agent learns to make decisions by interacting with an environment, recieving rewards for good behaviour and penalties for bad behaviour.
+Reinforcement learning is a type of machine learning where an agent learns to make decisions by interacting with an environment, receiving rewards for good behaviour and penalties for bad behaviour.

 Chess is therefore a great option for reinforcement learning because
-- it has clear rules and goals,
+- It has clear rules and goals,
-- every move affects future possibilities,
+- Every move affects future possibilities,
-- it allows the agent to explore, learn from mistakes, and improve over time.
+- It allows the agent to explore, learn from mistakes, and improve over time.

 The aim of this project is to develop reinforcement learning agents for bullet chess, in which each player has only 60 seconds in total to complete the game.
 Unlike traditional chess agents, which focus solely on move quality, our agents are designed to also manage time pressure, learning to make decisions that are not only strong but also fast, when required.